Dictionary Learning: The Complexity of Learning Sparse Superposed Features with Feedback: Sparse Feature Learning with Sampled Feedback

-where $p_{\sf{s}}$ depends on $\cD_\cV$, and sparasity parameter $s$. \end{theorem} \begin{proof}[Proof Outline]Using the formulation of \eqnref{eq: orthosat}, we need to estimate the number of activations the agent needs to receive/sample before an induced set of $p(p+1)/2$ many rank-1 linearly independent matrices are found.
+where $p_{\sf{s}}$ depends on $\cD_\cV$, and sparasity parameter $s$. \end{theorem} \begin{proof}[Proof Outline] Using the formulation of \eqnref{eq: orthosat}, we need to estimate the number of activations the agent needs to receive/sample \tt{before} an induced set of $p(p+1)/2$ many rank-1 linearly independent matrices are found.
 To estimate this, first we generalize the construction of the set ${\cB}$ from the proof of \thmref{thm: constructsparse} to

-We then analyze a design matrix $\mathbb{M}$ of rank-1 matrices from sampled activations and compute the probability of finding columns with entries semantically similar to those in $\widehat{U}_g$ (as vectorizations), ensuring a non-trivial determinant.
-The final complexity bound is derived using Hoeffding's inequality and Sterling's approximation. \end{proof}
+We then analyze a design matrix $\mathbb{M}$ of rank-1 matrices from sampled activations and compute the probability of finding columns with entries semantically similar to those in $\widehat{U}_g$, ensuring a non-trivial determinant.
+The quantity $p_{\sf{s}}$ is the probability that a pattern of these columns is sampled with sparsity at most $s$.
+The final complexity bound is derived using the application of Hoeffding's inequality and a simplification via Sterling's approximation. \end{proof}